 When engineer and chemist Charles Goodyear — yes, the tire guy — accidentally invented vulcanized rubber in 1844, footballs took on their modern form.
 Wrapped in leather coverings to make the balls easier to handle led to the addition of laces.
 Different sizes were developed as the game expanded to all age groups, and voila!
 The footballs of today were born.

-NFL footballs used in every Super Bowl since the very first in 1967 are produced by Wilson Sporting Goods in Ada, Ohio.
-Horween Leather Co. in Chicago, Illinois supplies the leather for those game balls and is the only American company to do so.
-Horween provides leather for other uses to Nike, Under Armour and adidas, but only the Wilson factory turns that leather into official balls, according to USA Today.
+NFL footballs used in every Super Bowl since the very first in 1967 are made of either polyurethane or rubber and are produced by Wilson Sporting Goods in Ada, Ohio.
+Horween Leather Co. in Chicago, Illinois, supplies the leather for those game balls and is the only American company to do so.
+Horween provides leather for other uses to Nike, Under Armour and adidas, but only the Wilson factory turns that synthetic leather into official balls, according to USA Today.

 NFL game balls are commonly known as “The Duke.”
 They’re nicknamed after Wellington Mara, the beloved New York Giants owner who started as a ballboy with the team back in 1925.

-The lacing on footballs are actually only one lace that is hand-woven through 16 holes to create the perfect, 8-lace grip.
+The lacing on today’s footballs are actually only one lace that is hand-woven through 16 holes to create the perfect, 8-lace grip that holds the leather panels together.
 Each Wilson football is sewn together using 250 stitches, also done by hand.

 Multiple variations, from adding white stripes to the AAF’s computer-chipped balls, brought us where we are today, tossing around that football-shaped thing that, in reality, actually has a name.